vegetable68/politeness_with_spacy/README.md

 Stanford Politeness API
 =======================
-#### Version 1.02 (developing)
+#### Version 1.02

- This Python implementation uses spacy as parsing tool and no longer requires the user to parse the document.(based on Version 1.01 implemented by Yiqing Hua)
+ This Python implementation uses spacy as parsing tool and no longer requires the user to parse the document.

 #### Version 2.00 (released March 2017)